Dan Fu

 Together AI@togethercompute·

-Congrats to the @cursor_ai team on Composer 2 — a huge milestone for RL-trained models and step forward for open-source coding intelligence.
-Together AI is proud to partner on this launch.
-Composer 2 is turning heads for its speed and quality — and we help power the Composer 2 Fast endpoint on the AI Native Cloud.
-Excited to keep building with the Cursor team.
+Congrats to the @cursor_ai team on Composer 2.5 — a huge milestone for agentic coding models.
+Together AI, the AI Native Cloud, is proud to partner on this launch.
+Composer 2.5 is pushing the frontier for coding agents and turning heads for its speed and quality.
+Excited to keep building with the Cursor team!

 Cursor@cursor_ai